See Index-Based Target Date Funds Differently

 Here, we explore three TDF dimensions and the nuanced value they deliver.

-1 Structure can Impact Value
+1 Structure could Impact Value

 Is it a tool shed or a work shop?
 While both structures contain the instruments required to get the job done, the better-equipped work shop supports a more sophisticated result.
 Similarly, TDFs that are structured as ERISA-qualified collective investment trusts (CITs), instead of mutual funds, are able to offer distinct advantages to participants; such as greater opportunity for low cost trading (vis-à-vis unit and security crossing), more pricing flexibility, increased portfolio diversification without additional investment management fees, and reduced tax exposure on dividends.